widoz/bem/readme.md

 [![Build Status](https://travis-ci.org/widoz/bem.svg?branch=master)](https://travis-ci.org/widoz/bem)
 [![codecov](https://codecov.io/gh/widoz/bem/branch/master/graph/badge.svg)](https://codecov.io/gh/widoz/bem)

-# Unprefix BEM Library
+# BEM Library

-Unprefix Bem is a library that allow you to define BEM style class attribute values to use in your markup.
+Bem is a library that allow you to define BEM style class attribute values to use in your markup.

 Let for example you want to include a class attribute value into your html tag.
 You can do it by using the library.